 So, all that is the good part.
 The bad part is that based on my experience, and other musicians I have talked to, it is very hard to make any money or even get people to hear your songs.
 I don’t even try to sell my music, it is all free, and I still hardly have any listeners.
 I put all my songs on my own site, which has ads on it, but so far that has made $0.
 I also upload all my songs to SoundCloud.com, ReverbNation.com, and Soundclick.com, but each song only gets 1 or 2 listens a month.
 I tried using ReverbNation’s Digital Distribution service for one of my songs, and that puts it on over 30 online music sites such as Spotify.com and Rdio.com where I get a small fee every time it is played (no income yet), plus it puts it for sale for 99 cents on iTunes, Google Play, and Amazon.com but it has not had any sales.

 For each of my songs, I also pay $9.95 to use ReverbNation’s Crowd Review, where 20 random people listen to my song and write a short review of it.
 I love this service, and I also put these reviews on my website, and I thought adding all that unique content (around 1000 reviews so far) would help increase my site’s search engine ranking to get more traffic (and ad income), but it has had zero effect.
+In hindsight, I should have searched SEO Newcastle-under-Lyme in order to find a reputable agency to help me through this process.

 I have also tried advertising my songs.
 Sites like SoundClick.com have an automated system, where for $10-$30 for 24 hours, I can pay to be featured as the song of the day in certain categories, or I can have a banner ad for my song run throughout the site.
 This helps the song rank higher on their charts, which in turn can lead to even more listens.
 I tried it for several songs, and they did get to #1 on the charts, but there was not much extra action for the songs once the ads ran out, so it was not worth it for me.